MiguelSanLeon/Bakalar-booking-app/README.md

 ## User Experience (UX)

-We all have booked a table at a restaurant at some point and being able to do so through a web service should not be an unpleasant experience.
-For this reason, my project aims to give the user a clear vision of the options available at all times, trying to offer the most complete service possible when booking a table.
+At some point, we've all reserved a table at a restaurant, and the process of doing so through a web service shouldn't be an unpleasant experience.
+With this in mind, my project strives to provide users with a clear overview of available options at all times.
+The goal is to deliver a comprehensive and user-friendly service for booking a table.

 ### Project Goals

 - Responsive design to make the website accessible on different screen sizes.
-- Well structured website and easy to navigate.
+- Well-structured website and easy to navigate.
 - Provide security in access to user data and their bookings.
 - Allows CRUD functionality for bookings.

 ### User Stories

-Throughout the project I used the GitHub projects board to log all user stories.
-I used an AGILE perspective to manage the user stories inside my github project.
+Throughout the project, I used the GitHub Projects board to log all user stories.
+I applied an Agile perspective to manage the user stories within my GitHub project

 ![github-project-board](documentation_assets/github-project-board.png)

-- USER STORIE 1: As a Admin I can manage the bookings so that I can all the data provided by the user and accept the bookings.
+- USER STORY 1: As an Admin, I can manage the bookings so that I can access all the data provided by the user and accept the bookings.

-- USER STORIE 2: As a User I can select time, date, number of guests and add comments to my booking so that I describe my booking details properly.
+- USER STORY 2: As a User, I can select the time, date, number of guests, and add comments to my booking so that I can describe my booking details properly.

-- USER STORIE 3: As a User I can edit my booking so that I can change the date, time, number of guests or add a comment.
+- USER STORY 3: As a User, I can edit my booking so that I can change the date, time, number of guests, or add a comment.

-- USER STORIE 4: As a User I can delete my booking from the website so that I can cancel it.
+- USER STORY 4: As a User, I can delete my booking from the website so that I can cancel it.

-- USER STORIE 5: As a User I can view my booking so that I can check my booking details and status.
+- USER STORY 5: As a User, I can view my booking so that I can check my booking details and status.

-- USER STORIE 6: As a User I can book a table in the website so that I don't need to call the restaurant for a booking.
+- USER STORY 6: As a User, I can book a table on the website so that I don't need to call the restaurant for a booking.

-- USER STORIE 7: As a User I can see the correct restaurant address so that I could find the exact location of the restaurant, the better route and the estimated time of arrival.
+- USER STORY 7: As a User, I can see the correct restaurant address so that I can find the exact location of the restaurant, the better route, and the estimated time of arrival.

-- USER STORIE 8: As a User I can navigate to contact page so that I can have the restaurant address and contact details.
+- USER STORY 8: As a User, I can navigate to the contact page so that I can have the restaurant address and contact details.

-- USER STORIE 9: As a User I can see the restaurant menu so that I can decide to book a table or not.
+- USER STORY 9: As a User, I can see the restaurant menu so that I can decide whether to book a table or not.

-- USER STORIE 10: As a User I can create a user profile so that I can login to book a table.
+- USER STORY 10: As a User, I can create a user profile so that I can log in to book a table.

-- USER STORIE 11: As a user I can edit my user profile so that I can update my data on the website.
+- USER STORY 11: As a User, I can edit my user profile so that I can update my data on the website.

 ### Strategy Table

 Opportunity/Problem/Feature| Importance| Viability/Feasibility